 - Prevailing market conditions and obtaining project financing.

 The trend towards a more urban society will continue in the years ahead.
-That means more pressure on municipal infrastructure, such as transportation, water, electricity, and other amenities to serve a growing population.
+That means more pressure on municipal infrastructures, such as transportation, water, electricity, and other amenities to serve a growing population.

 Brownfield redevelopment offers a key opportunity to create sustainable, livable communities in which residential and business interests can thrive.